exercism/python/concepts/unpacking-and-multiple-assignment/introduction.md

 # Unpacking and Multiple Assignment

-Unpacking refers to the act of extracting the elements of a collection, such as a `list`, `tuple`, or `dictionary`, into variables.
+Unpacking refers to the act of extracting the elements of a collection, such as a `list`, `tuple`, or `dictionary`, using iteration.
+Unpacked values can be assigned to variables within the same step.
 With unpacking, there are some special operators used: `*` and `**`.
 When unpacking a list or tuple, the `*` operator can be used to assign all the remaining elements to a variable.
 When unpacking a dictionary, the `**` operator can be used to assign all the remaining key-value pairs to a variable.